triptease/schema/README.md

 ### Search

-*Experimental please contact your Direct Booking Coach before using*
+*Experimental: please contact your Direct Booking Coach before using*

 The final piece of the puzzle is to expose the structured data for when a customer searches for a hotel room.
 This is actually made up of two parts: